data-edu/data-science-in-education/_book/17-learning-more.md

 What you share doesn't have to be perfect.
 You can decide when you're ready to share.
 Some data scientist's blogs are polished and others are ideas-in-progress or shorter posts.
 You never know when someone will find value in your work, regardless of whether your work is in a refined state or not.

-Laslty, you can select your best work from all your sharing and use it as an online work portfolio.
+Lasl, you can select your best work from all your sharing and use it as an online work portfolio.

 ### Where to Share